 If you're not sick, you won't get sick.

-And it starts to push to the right direction.
+And it starts to push in the right direction.

 The data you just revealed about mortality rates is also encouraging because each of those tenths of a percent of mortality translates to a lot of lives.

-Because we can't control what we already did in those patients that are in the hospital, but we can alter the ch the chance of people a week or two weeks or three weeks should not get any ill.
+But we actually control our destiny to a large extent because we can't control what we already did, and those patients are already in the hospital, but we can alter the chance that people a week or two weeks or three weeks should not get ill.

 It's 50,000 a day.